October 2021 Review

 - *From January 2017 airgun owners in Scotland have required a licence.

 - ** A ‘slaughter licence’ is required for a bolt gun.

 Guns that require a licence: Airguns in Scotland; shotguns; rifles; police firearms/ Tasers.

 The inadequate licensing procedure is subsidised by taxpayers to the tune of £20 million a year.
 Any number of shotguns can be held on one certificate, which lasts for five years.
 The licensing procedure consistently fails to protect the public from licensed gun-owning perpetrators and women are particularly at risk of domestic violence involving licensed gun owners.
-See Gun Deaths above and Inquests above.
-However, the Home Office fails to publish data regarding the number of Licensed Gun Owners/Dealers/Legal Guns and Ammunition involved in crime, and the status of guns used in suicides is not recorded at inquests.
+N.B.
+This month a firearms dealer has been sentenced for fatally shooting his wife.
+The Home Office fails to publish data regarding the number of Licensed Gun Owners/Dealers/Legal Guns and Ammunition involved in non-fatal crime.
+N.B. this month, two gun dealers and a man said to be a “firearms expert” who advised the Police, have been convicted of firearms related offences.
+The status of guns used in suicides is not recorded at inquests.

 Guns that are prohibited: Handguns (revolvers, pistols etc.); Olympic starting pistols; Tasers; submachine guns; and ‘other’ weapons (pepper spray/CS Gas; home-made guns and explosive devices).
 Certain handguns are exempt from prohibition.
 Handgun, Taser and pepper spray use is authorised for police, but there are concerns regarding fatalities and Taser training.